schmiedc/SynActJ/README.md

 A small example file is provided here: https://github.com/schmiedc/pHluorinJ/blob/master/testInput/testMovie.tif

-The default segmentation parameters should work.
+The default segmentation parameters should work for this example file.

 Usage
 ========================